THE PATRICK AHLE LAW MAGNET PROGRAM MADE POSSIBLE BY TODD AND LORENA EMERSON

-Founded in the fall of 2012, JSerra's Law Magnet Program is comprised of a combination of academic classes and clinical practice, the program emphasizes the ethical role lawyers play in society to ensure the rule of law is maintained and to help ensure justice is served when conflicts arise.
+Founded in the fall of 2012, the Patrick Ahle Law Magnet Program is comprised of a combination of academic classes and clinical practice, emphasizing the ethical role lawyers play in society to ensure the rule of law is maintained and to help ensure justice is served when conflicts arise.

 This four-year program focuses on developing students' written, verbal, and analytical skills.
 Students who successfully complete the program receive special recognition on their diplomas and wear law chords at graduation.

 The core law courses are modeled after actual law school courses and taught by an adjunct law school professor from the Fowler School of Law at Chapman University as well as by licensed attorneys.
 As such, students will learn how to raise and defend an argument, develop their analytical thinking and reasoning skills, and write legal briefs.
 In short, students will have a solid understanding of what preparation for a legal career entails.

 Essentially, JSerra Law Magnet students are receiving a substantial amount of the curriculum taught in the first year of law school.
 Therefore, if they choose to go onto law school, these extensive course materials and accompanying class instruction will give them a huge advantage over other future law school students.
 Our students will have already seen most of the first year law school course materials before they even start law school, while many other law school students are attempting to learn the same material for the first time.